 - Remote Sensing Data and Land-Use Transitions

-Tools are available to reduce the amount of time and effort that goes into producing a DMP.
+Several tools are available to reduce the amount of time and effort that you need to put into producing a DMP.

-- DMPTool. a collaborative effort by several institutions
+- DMPTool is a collaborative effort by several institutions

 - Integrated Earth Data Applications (IEDA) Data Management Tool